Can Electrical Safety increase productivity?

 After one year the first prince has the ground level completed and the second hasn't started, but he has spent his time planning how to safely get the blocks to the higher levels.

-In year two the first prince starts the second level and quickly realizes his problem.
+In year two the first prince starts the second level and quickly realises his problem.

 He injures more workers and the process is slower getting the blocks to the higher level.